 Magic the Gathering players gained plenty of new Elves cards to play with in the Kaldheim set.
 But, none may be as truly impactful as Lathril, Blade of the Elves.
 As the lead card in one of the two Commander decks released with Kaldheim, the four mana Legendary creature instantly appeared an obvious choice to lead a new breed of Elf deck in Green and Black.
 Despite Lathril looking like a monster in multiplayer, though, she could well be a monster in one-on-one, too.

 Lathril costs 2 colorless mana, 1 Green, and Black mana to cast.
 She has menace, meaning she can only be blocked by two or more creatures.
 When she deals combat damage to a player, you create a 1/1 Green Elf Warrior token for each point of damage.
 Also, Lathril has a tap ability where you tap ten untapped Elves to deal 10 damage to each opponent and you gain 10 life.

-With all of the token doublers and creators available to Lathril, Blade of the Elves in Commander, that would seem to be the most potent build of the deck.
-Of course, we know how creative Commander deck builders get with building around their favorite Legendary Creatures, so who knows what a Lathril deck will end up looking like?
-Also, while Brawl hasn’t become as popular as Commander, as it includes only cards legal in the current Standard environment, the 60-card variant may see a huge boost in popularity with Lathril being released.
+With all of the token doubling effects and creators available to Lathril, Blade of the Elves in Commander, Elf Tokens seemed to be the most potent build of the deck.
+Yet, as creative Commander deck builders can get with building around their favorite Legendary Creatures, most Lathril decks end up just being solid Elf Tribal.
+Considering Lathril is a Top 10 Commander overall by EDHREC’s ranking, it seems that this is the correct choice.

 How would you play Lathril, Blade of the Elves?